xyang6/LMNNPL/README.md

 # LMNN-PL
-The core code of the paper "Metric Learning Through Maximizing the Adversarial Margin".
+The core code of the paper "Towards Certified Robustness of Distance Metric Learning".

 ## Usage